-Fractalis is pleasing to the eye, and there are lots of small distinctive details to look at, such as flat and round surfaces, tilted edges, grooves, conical shapes, hollows, textures and technical components.
+Fractalis is pleasing to the eye, and there are lots of small distinctive details to look at, such as flat and round surfaces, tilted edges, grooves, conical shapes, hollows, textures, and technical components.

 WHY IS FRACTALIS DIFFERENT?

-Also strap/bracelet is secured firmly with screws instead of spring bars.
+Also, the strap/bracelet is secured firmly with screws instead of spring bars.

-Finally, materials used in Fractalis range from commonly used 316L stainless steel to much harder and much more corrosion resistant 2205 Super Steel, and further to Grade 5 titanium which is very hard, and basically corrosion free in any conceivable environment.
+Finally, materials used in Fractalis range from commonly used 316L stainless steel to much harder and much more corrosion-resistant 2205 Super Steel, and further to Grade 5 titanium which is very hard, and basically corrosion free in any conceivable environment.

 Case diameter 42 mm